lpsinger/userguide/procedures/searches.rst

 candidate events are extracted separately at each detector via matched-filtering and later combined across detectors.
-SPIIR extract candidates of each detector via matched-filtering and look for coherent responses in other detectors so that a localization of the source can be constructed.
+SPIIR extract candidates of each detector via matched-filtering and look for coherent responses in other detectors so that a sky localization of the source can be constructed.
 Of the four pipelines, GstLAL and MBTAOnline use several banks of matched filters to cover the detector bandwidth, i.e., the templates are split across multiple frequency bands.
 All pipelines also implement different kinds of signal-based vetoes to reject instrumental transients which cause large SNR values but can otherwise be easily distinguished from compact binary coalescence signals.

 **GSTLAL** [#GSTLAL1]_ [#GSTLAL2]_ is a matched-filter pipeline designed to find gravitational waves from compact binaries in low-latency.
 It uses a